As an ambigram designer, you may think you know ambigrams.

 And you my friend, if you have read this far, you are awesome!

-So let’s start the trip!
+Yes you are!
+Let’s start the trip!

 Basics first